-Learning to teach is an essential component of academic training and professional development.
-As a Teaching Fellow, you will learn, under faculty guidance, to become an effective teacher and to evaluate student work.
-Teaching requirements vary by program and discipline, but most Ph.D. candidates will teach at least one to four courses.
+Learning to teach is an essential component of your academic training and professional development.
+As a teaching fellow, under faculty guidance you will learn to become an effective teacher and to evaluate student work.
+Teaching requirements vary by program and discipline, but most PhD students will teach at least one to four courses.

 Teaching for the first time can be a little overwhelming, but we have many advisers, mentors, and resources to help prepare and guide you along the way.